 - Published: Tuesday, 31 January 2017 15:59

-With giants of American minimalism Philip Glass, John Adams and Steve Reich all featuring in our upcoming programmes, we’ve put together a list of our Top 10 pieces of minimalist music.
+With giants of American minimalism Philip Glass, John Adams and Steve Reich all featuring in recent programmes, we’ve enjoyed compiling a list of our favourite pieces of minimalist music.

 Terry Riley, In C (1964) – Widely regarded as the ‘godfather of minimalism’, in the 1960s Riley was deeply influenced by Jazz and Indian classical music, and pioneered the use of tape, electronics, and experimental performance techniques in his compositions.
 The seminal In C inspired a subsequent generation of minimalist composers, and is a prominent example of aleatoric music (also called ‘indeterminate’ or ‘chance’ music), whereby elements of the composition are left to chance or to be decided by the performers.
 As such, In C is written for ‘a group of about 35’ musicians playing unspecified instruments, who repeat musical phrases of different lengths a random number of times, so that performances can last for several hours or only a few minutes.
 As performances vary so much every recording of In C is completely different – we particularly like this interpretation from the Bang on a Can All-Stars new music ensemble in New York, who use an array of instruments from all over the world.